Frequently Asked Questions

 2. For each of your saved tournaments in which this player participated, do the following:

-3. Load the saved tournament
+1. Load the saved tournament

-4. Go to the Players Tab
+2. Go to the Players tab

-5. Double-click the player "Bob".
+3. Double-click the player "Bob".
 On the Edit Game Player dialog just under the player's name should be a note that the player is not in the player database

-6. Press the Merge button
+4. Press the Merge button

-7. On the Merge Player dialog, select the player "Bobby" and press the OK button
+5. On the Merge Player dialog, select the player "Bobby" and press the OK button

-8. Press the OK button on the Edit Game Player dialog
+6. Press the OK button on the Edit Game Player dialog

 This will change all references in your tournaments from the player "Bob" to the player "Bobby".

-You will need to adjust the screen sizes in order to make them fit within your physical screen size.
+One way to correct this is to adjust the screen sizes in order to make them fit within your physical screen size.
 See the Adjusting the Screen Size section of the user manual for more information.

 If you are using an included layout, such as the built-in layout (BlueAndGreen.tlo), you will notice the screens change automatically.
 This is a feature, and is intended to allow your players to see the various informational screens provided by the layout.
 You can be prevent this behavior in two ways: